hollietran/CECS-277/README.md

+CECS 274 - Object-Oriented Application Development
-Object oriented programming and design for large scale software.
+Object-oriented programming and design for large-scale software.
 Class design, interfaces, inheritance, and polymorphism.
 Robust programming with exceptions, streams, iterators, and testing.